• Home

 10. Be prepared to see a heavy military presence

 This is one of my top tips for traveling to Egypt – don’t be alarmed at the somewhat intimidating military presence.
 Egyptian military and security personnel are everywhere and it’s not uncommon to see heavy duty weapons at tourist landmarks (especially those in Cairo).
-When entering any major landmark, you will also need to have your bags scanned and walk through a metal detector.

 11. It’s easy to get a visa on arrival